 19:00-19:30 - Gathering and refreshments

-As always, the talk will be recorded for those of us who can't attend.
+As always, the discussion will be recorded for those of us who can't attend.

-Parking is recommended at the nearby Azrieli Center (7 minutes walk, about 12 NIS for the entire night).
+Parking is recommended at the nearby Azrieli Center.